Hannan-H/Data-Analysis-of-Use-Cars/README.md

 I first begin my cleaning the data from the usedcars.csv file since there are missing values for there are data values with a "?" that must be corrected.
 I convert the "?" into  NaN "Not a Number"
 In this project I clean and analyze data for used cars using Python Pandas.

+After the data was cleaned I used Excel's VLOOKUP to analyze the data and look for specific items.

 ## Data Source